Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Comparison with other CG Catalogs

-In this section, we compare our cCGs with other CG catalogues derived from the SDSS.
+In this section, we compare our cCGs with other CG catalogs derived from the SDSS.

-\begin{enumerate} \item {\bfseries S15}: \citet{2009MNRAS.395..255M} derived the CG samples using Hickson criteria from the SDSS-DR6 photometric catalogue \citep{2008ApJS..175..297A} in two ranges of magnitude limit and resulted in two data-sets, Catalogue A and B. Later, \citet{2015JKAS...48..381S} supplied redshifts from FLOW/FAST observations and the SDSS-DR12, using velocity filter to check the candidates of Catalogue A. The final filtered sample (S15, hereafter) comprised of 332 CGs with at least three member galaxies.
-This catalogue is an implementation of the traditional searching procedure of CGs. \item {\bfseries MLCG}: \citet{2016ApJS..225...23S} applied FoF algorithm on the enhanced SDSS-DR12 magnitude-limited redshift survey and extracted a catalogue of 1,588 CGs(MLCG, hereafter).
-Their FoF algorithm find the neighbour galaxies within a fixed projected distance and velocity difference.
-They also applied the similar richness and compactness criteria as used by \citet{2008MNRAS.387.1281M}, but the isolation criterion was not taken into account. \item {\bfseries HMCG}: As we already mentioned, \citet{2018AA...618A.157D} applied a redshift filter on galaxy sample before starting the Hickson's criteria to search CGs, where a sample of 462 CGs are finally extracted from the SDSS-DR12. \end{enumerate}
+\begin{enumerate} \item S15: \citet{2009MNRAS.395..255M} derived the CG samples using Hickson criteria from the SDSS-DR6 photometric catalog \citep{2008ApJS..175..297A} in two ranges of magnitude limit and resulted in two data sets, Catalog A and B. Later, \citet{2015JKAS...48..381S} supplied redshifts from FLOW/FAST observations and the SDSS-DR12, using the velocity filter to check the candidates of Catalog A. The final filtered sample (S15, hereafter) is comprised of 332 CGs with at least three member galaxies.
+This catalog is an implementation of the traditional searching procedure of CGs. \item MLCG: \citet{2016ApJS..225...23S} applied an FoF algorithm on the enhanced SDSS-DR12 magnitude-limited redshift survey and extracted a catalog of 1,588 CGs (MLCG, hereafter).
+Their FoF algorithm found the neighboring galaxies within a fixed projected distance and velocity difference.
+They also applied the similar richness and compactness criteria as used by \citet{2008MNRAS.387.1281M}, but the isolation criterion was not taken into account. \item HMCG: As we already mentioned, \citet{2018AA...618A.157D} applied a redshift filter on galaxy sample before starting the Hickson's criteria to search CGs, where a sample of 462 CGs are finally extracted from the SDSS-DR12. \end{enumerate}

-We summarize the methodology of the selection algorithm and the main features of the above CG catalogues in table~\ref{tab:summerize}.
-We show the distributions of the richness, redshift, angular radius and LOS velocity dispersion of the CGs in these catalogs in Fig.~\ref{fig:Props}.
+We summarize the methodology of the selection algorithm and the main features of the above CG catalogs in table~\ref{tab:summerize}.
+We show the distributions of the richness, redshift, angular radius, and LOS velocity dispersion of the CGs in these catalogs in Fig.~\ref{fig:Props}.
 Next, we discuss and compare them with our cCGs one by one.